This post deeply delves into the movie Revolutionary Road and the toxic marriage between L. DiCaprio and K. Winslet’s characters.

 Living Their Truth

-When you watch Revolutionary Road, the only time Frank and April were genuinely happy and lit up about life was when they mutually decided it was time for a fundamental life change.
+When you watch Revolutionary Road, the only time Frank and April are genuinely happy and lit up about life is when they mutually decide it is time for a fundamental life change.

 April suggested they move to Paris.